Globalization of the Korean Capital Markets

 This workshop has been organized to bring senior officials from industry, academic institutes, regulatory bodies, and government together to identify and address some of the issues facing Korea’s capital markets.
 The workshop’s objective is to conclude with a list of specific action items that can be recommended for implementation in order to address the issues that have been identified.

-This workshop is made possible by the generous support of the Koret Foundation.
+This workshop is made possible by the generous support from the Koret Foundation.